pa11y/sidekick/README.md

   - **`REQUEST_LOG_FORMAT`**: The log format to use for request logging, one of [morgan's predefined formats][morgan-formats].<br/>
     Default: `combined`.

+  - **`SESSION_SECRET`**: The secret to encrypt session IDs with.
+If not specified, this will default to a UUID which means sessions will be destroyed every time the application restarts.<br/>
+    Default: a UUID.

 Pa11y Sidekick will first attempt to load an `.env` file in the root of the project and read configurations from there.
 You can copy the sample environment config as a starting point:

 ```sh